mktcode/deepest-dungeon/README.md

 - BUGS/ISSUES:
   - [ ] death animation doesn't trigger sometimes
   - [ ] fix bouncy hero collision (leading to leaving a room unintended) caused by compound body
-  - [ ] timeeater countdown doesn't stop when pausing the game
+  - [ ] timeeater countdown and other cooldowns (shield, torch) don't stop when pausing the game
   - [ ] abstract hero class to be reusable for multiple players/characters
 - IDEAS:
   - ENEMIES/TRAPS/PUZZLES: